 a) the orbital/spectrum natural resources are used rationally, efficiently and economically; and

 b) the use of multiple orbital locations to cover the same service area is avoided.
-(WRC-07)”.
+(WRC-07)”.Resolution 2 (Rev.WRC-03) resolves that “the registration with the Radiocommunication Bureau of frequency assignments for space radiocommunication services and their use do not provide any permanent priority for any individual country or groups of countries and do not create an obstacle to the establishment of space systems by other countries”.

-In spite of the purpose of the planned space services together with their associated procedures, submissions of global uplink coverage area or the coverage area extended well beyond the service area which poses a real obstacle for an administration or a group of named administrations to deploy its national system or their sub-regional systems, as appropriate.
+In spite of the purpose of the planned space services together with their current associated procedures, submissions of global uplink coverage area or submissions in which the coverage area extended well beyond the service area which poses a real obstacle for an Administration or a group of named Administrations to deploy its national system or their sub-regional systems, as appropriate.
+Therefore, Topic F was created in order to address this obstacle.

 4/7/6.3 Summary and analysis of the results of ITU-R studies

-In case an administration or a group of named administrations (new comer) wish to implement a satellite network with a service area limited to its or their territories, as appropriate, RR No. 23.13 of the Radio Regulations and § 6.16 of Article 6 of RR Appendix 30B provide these Administrations with an effective measure to coordinate in the down-link because its territory or their national territories are excluded from the service area of the interfered-with network (existing).
+In case an Administration or a group of named Administrations (new comer) wish to implement a satellite network with a service area limited to its or their territories, as appropriate, RR No. 23.13 of the Radio Regulations and § 6.16 of Article 6 of RR Appendix 30B provide these Administrations with an effective measure to coordinate in the downlink because its territory or their national territories are excluded from the service area of the interfered-with network (existing).
 With regard to the downlink service area of the interfered-with network situated outside the excluded territories of notifying Administration(s), shaped beam technology could be applied to meet the protection criteria with respect to the interfered-with network (existing).
 The shaped beam is to be applicable to the satellite network of those notifying Administrations and is thus independent of the Administration of the interfered-with satellite network (existing).
+Paragraph 2 of Rule of Procedure on § 6.16 of Article 6 of Appendix 30B has been adopted by the Radio Regulations Board to this effect.

-With regard to the up-link, the interference is normally calculated at the output of receiving satellite antenna of an interfered-with satellite network.
+With regard to the feeder link/up-link, the interference is normally calculated at the output of receiving satellite antenna of an interfered-with satellite network.
 It is therefore dependent on the satellite receiving antenna coverage of the interfered-with satellite and the location of interfering earth stations of the other satellite network.
 More specifically, the roll-off of the satellite receiving antenna of the interfered-with satellite is a determining factor because interfering earth stations cannot be placed outside the corresponding uplink service area, which is limited to the national territories of an Administration or a group of named Administrations.

+Statistics submitted by the Bureau indicates that almost all submissions under Article 6 of Appendix 30B for additional uses have global coverage or coverage extended well beyond the service area, which poses a real obstacle for an Administration or a group of named Administrations to deploy its national system or their sub-regional systems, as appropriate.
+While this problem has been recognized, to date, there has been no provision in the Radio Regulations to solve that problem.

 There is a definition for the BSS downlink in § 1.2 of Annex 5 of RR Appendix 30.
 Similar provision may be implemented in RR Appendix 30A.
+It has been recognized that shaped beam technology is widely applicable.
+Nevertheless, it is applicable only to solve the difficulty of the notifying Administrations and not the others.

 4/7/6.4 Methods to satisfy Topic F